oracle-quickstart/oci-jenkins/README.md

+# oci-quickstart-jenkins

-# Oracle Cloud Infrastructure Jenkins Terraform Module
+These are Terraform modules that deploy Jenkins on Oracle Cloud Infrastructure (OCI).

 ## About
 The Jenkins Oracle Cloud Infrastructure Module installs a Terraform-based Jenkins cluster on Oracle Cloud Infrastructure (OCI).
 A Jenkins cluster typically involves one or more master instance coupled with one or more slave instances.